 On the other hand, the Orient Bambino has its crown at the 3 o’clock position in all the watches in the series.

-On the Seiko 5, pulling the crown full out sets the time while half-out sets the day counter-clockwise and the date clockwise.
+On the Seiko 5, pulling the crown full out sets the time while half-out sets the day, twisting in a counter-clockwise and the date twisting clockwise.

-Quite similarly, the crown also changes the time with the crown when full out and the date when half-out (rotate counterclockwise).
-However, this watch supports hand-winding, when full in, the crown winds the mainspring.
+Similarly, in the Orient Bambino, the crown also changes the time with the crown when full out and the date when half-out (rotate counterclockwise).

-Also, because the Bambino supports hacking, whenever the crown is full out, all hands stop moving including second hand.
+Additionally, it supports hacking.
+Whenever the crown is full out to set the time, all hands stop moving including second hand.
 This way, you can nail the accuracy of time-setting down to the second.

-At the heart of these watches are very similar calibers.
-Both of them are made in-house.
+Seiko 5 and Orient Bambino use automatic movements.
 That of the Seiko 5 is called the 7s26 movement while that of the Orient Bambino is called the F6724 movement.
 Both of them are made in-house.

-The only exceptions are with the Small Seconds and the Open Heart.
+The only exceptions in the Bambino series are with the Small Seconds and the Open Heart.
 The Small Seconds uses the F6222 while the Open Heart uses the F6T22 movement.

-As you might have seen from the comparison table, the 7s26 movement does not hacking and hand-winding while the F6724 does.
-This is about the most significant, “life-changing” difference between these two automatic movements.
-Other things are minor.
+The 7s26 movement does not have hacking and hand-winding while the F6724 does.
+This is about the most significant, difference between these two automatic movements.

-The minor differences include the fact that the 7s26 movement has 21 jewels while the F6724 movement has 22 jewels.
-Also, the 7s26 has a 41-hour power reserve while the F6724 has a 40-hour power reserve.
+In addition, the 7s26 has a 41-hour power reserve while the F6724 has a 40-hour power reserve.
 Plus, the 7s26 has a day/date complication while that of the Bambino only has a date complication.
-As you can see, minor differences.

 But as we said, these two movements are more alike than they are different.

-Both of these watches are water-resistant at 30 meters or 100 feet max.
-But be careful, though, this does not give you the go-ahead to use any of these watches for diving, snorkeling, or swimming.
-Remember, there’s no gasket or seal protecting your crown.
+Both Seiko 5 and Orient Bambino watches are water-resistant at 30 meters or 100 feet max.
+They are, however, not suitable for diving, snorkeling, or swimming.
+There’s no gasket or seal protecting your crown.
 Therefore, any heavy water pressure could seep into your watch.

 Also, even though the shower isn’t “underwater,” we won’t recommend that you use these underwater because of the high-humidity and high-temperature conditions you have there.
 Even dive watches are not designed or tested for such conditions.